 Download the entire National Curriculum for more detail.

 St Augustine’s Curriculum.

 Our curriculum has been written by the staff.
 We have used the national curriculum objectives to make it unique for our school.
-We are currently in Year B as we have a two year rolling program.
+We have a two year rolling program which ensures continuity and experience for our children across the Key Stages.
 Please find below details of our curriculum topics from Years 1-6.

 Key Stage One

 Lower Key stage Two

 For details of our Foundation Stage Curriculum, please click here.